brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

 ### Removing redundant flooding

-If you look at the above diagram, it is immediately clear that a lot of the TIE flooding is redundant.
+If you look at figure 2 above, it is immediately clear that a lot of the TIE flooding is redundant.
 There is absolutely no need for each super-spine to receive so many copies of the same leaf TIE.

-The goal of the "flooding reduction" feature is to automatically remove most of the unnecessary flooding, as shown in the diagram below.
+The goal of the "flooding reduction" feature is to automatically remove most of the unnecessary flooding, as shown in figure 3 below.

 Note that flooding in the south-bound direction is not a problem, because in the south-bound direction, TIEs are (normally) not propagated.
 Thus, flooding reduction is only useful for